 Claro launched Chile’s first 4G/LTE network in June 2013.
 Under the terms of their licence, Movistar and Entel had until early 2014 to launch 4G services.

 Smartphone sales are soaring in Chile, driven by the popularity of social media and improved 3G coverage – as well as diminishing prices and a wider range of devices.

 Accompanied by key market statistics and analyses, this report provides an overview of the market and a brief profile of mobile operators.
 It also contains scenario forecasts for the years 2015 and 2020.

-MTRs set to fall 73% over five years; Entel launches an LTE network ahead of the deadline; new MTR rates come into force; Chile’s Tower Act helps promote MVNOs and infrastructure sharing; regulator bans the sale of carrier-locked handsets, orders operators to unlock devices free of charge; VTR closes down its wireless network to become solely an MVNO; Claro expands LTE service; regulator preps for 700MHz auction in early 2014, consumer group calls for auction delay; telcos’ financial and operating data to Q2 2013; regulator’s market to June 2013; market developments to early 2014.
+MTRs set to fall 73% over five years; Entel launches an LTE network ahead of the deadline; new MTR rates come into force; Chile’s Tower Act helps promote MVNOs and infrastructure sharing; regulator bans the sale of carrier-locked handsets, orders operators to unlock devices free of charge; VTR closes down its wireless network to become solely an MVNO; Claro expands LTE service; regulator preps for 700MHz auction in early 2014, consumer group calls for auction delay; telcos’ financial and operating data to Q4 2013; regulator’s market to December 2013; market developments to April 2014.

 Companies covered in this report include: